Night of the Living Dead (film series): Twilight of the Dead (Upcoming)

-The Machinist (2004) director Brad Anderson joined the project as director in 2023, describing Romero’s original films as a major influence on his work and expressing a desire for Twilight of the Dead to continue the series’ blend of horror with social commentary and humanistic themes.
+The Machinist (2004) director Brad Anderson joined the project as director in 2023, describing Romero's original films as a major influence on his work and expressing a desire for Twilight of the Dead to continue the series' blend of horror with social commentary and humanistic themes.
 Twilight of the Dead is produced by Suzanne Romero, John Baldecchi, Sarah Donnelly, Paolo Zelati, and Stephanie Caleb of Ardvella Entertainment.
 Executive producers include Dominic Ianno, Alex Dundas, Jason Resnick, Chris Roe, and Luis Riefkohl.

 In November 2024, Betty Gabriel and Milla Jovovich were announced to have been cast in the lead roles.
 Meanwhile, frequent Romero collaborators Greg Nicotero and his KNB EFX Group, who began their careers with Romero's Day of the Dead (1985), were announced to lead the prosthetic makeup effects.
 By the end of 2023, the script was completed, and the George A. Romero estate partnered with Los Angeles based financier-producer Roundtable Entertainment, with a planned late 2023 start date in Puerto Rico; however, production was delayed by the 2023 SAG-AFTRA strike.
-Production began filming in Puerto Rico on March 6th 2025, and wrapped in April.
+Production was set to begin filming in Puerto Rico on March 6, 2025, and wrap in April.
 Fortitude International launched sales for Twilight of the Dead at the American Film Market, partnering with Roundtable Entertainment to secure distribution for the film worldwide.
 In October 2025, Nicotero stated the film was securing additional financing, and that the film would depict a continued evolution of the zombies.
+In May 2026, Kate Beckinsale replaced Jovovich, while The Paz Brothers were tapped to direct replacing Anderson.